oracle-livelabs/em-omc/em-migration-workbench/em-migration-workbench-onprem.md

 You have now completed this task.

-## Task 3: Migrate and upgrade a 12c non-container database to 19c in a new destination
+## Task 3: Migrate and Upgrade a 12c Non-Container Database to 19c in a New Destination (Optional)

 ### **Overview**

+** Note: This is an optional task.
+Consider completing the next lab (Migrating to Autonomous) then return here if you still have time**
 In this task we'll migrate and upgrade an Oracle 12c database to version 19c in a new destination.
 This would be the case when refreshing hardware and/or moving the database to a new host in your data center.
 Our source database is "orcl" and our target container database is "orcl19c".

 For this use case Migration Workbench supports using Data Pump only as of EM 13.5 RU7.